alinex/node-builder/README.md

 ``` sh
 builder ./node-error compile --uglify
 ```

+This command may also compiled the linked packages and does the following steps:

+- compile coffee -> js (maybe with uglify)
+- copy js (maybe with uglify)
+- compile md -> man pages

 Mostly this task will be added as prepublish script to the `package.json` like: